What are the age requirements for starting the Cello vs Violin?

 Studying music increases the quality of a child’s early development.
 By starting early, children have milder temperaments and are more creative.
 It not only provides an outlet for creative expression but it is entraining as well.

 In the Music Appreciation class, the child will learn coordination by learning to play simple percussion instruments and creative self-expression through singing and dancing.
 The child will also develop listening and auditory discrimination skills.
 During these lessons, the child’s motor skills develop which helps further ready the child for instrument lessons.
-It creates a perfect bridge for learning to play the cello when they turn 4 and violin when they turn 3.
+It creates a perfect bridge for learning to play the cello when they turn 4 and the violin when they turn 3.

 Is learning the cello harder or easier than the violin?